antor44/livestream_video/README.md

 #

-This program depends on other Linux programs and their libraries, such as whisper.cpp and mpv.
+This program depends on other Linux programs and their libraries, such as Python, whisper.cpp and mpv.
 For example, Ubuntu Linux users can install the following packages:

 sudo apt-get install mpv smplayer ffmpeg python3-tk